 Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress FCERM Grant in Aid (£95,900 incl. contingency was secured for the initial study).
-Potential Funding sources: Project has £561,994 allocated from OGD for 23/24 &amp; 24/25 Financial Years, to be unlocked following a successful OBC bid to the EA.
-Gosport Borough Council / Fareham Borough Council Capital Investment potential for a 'top-up' of OGD funding to fill gap.
+Potential Funding sources: Project has £561,994 allocated from OGD for 23/24 &amp; 24/25 Financial Years, to be unlocked following a successful OBC bid to the EA. £100,471 is available through FCERM Grant in Aid.
+We have applied to the Secretary of State for an additional £775k, although there is yet no indication on when we will hear about potential allocations.
+There is the potential to apply for a Local Levy bid for this project, most likely during January 2025.
+Gosport Borough Council / Fareham Borough Council Capital Investment Partners identifying other potential funding sources (e.g. local levy), plus the potential for a 'top-up' of OGD funding to fill gap.
 Timescales for the beach works would depend on closing the funding gap, consents and then contractor appointment.
+Other Potential Works/Projects Schemes delivered since April 2011 Scher nes delivered since / April 2011 Stokes Bay Seawall Replacement Project GBC / EA / HCC Secured Funding Sources consisting of the following: Detailed Design - completed August 2022.

-Other Potential Works/Projects 1 Gosport property level protection flood risk mitigation schemes - in various Option Development Units sites across GBC Environment Agency / Private / GBC £186,620 PV cash costs including contingency & inflation (£31k appraisal costs including.
+Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Following the consecutive storm events of Brendan, Ciara and Dennis in January & February 2020, a substantial section of the seawall sustained damage.
+The proposed repair works will replace the failed section of coastal structure, promenade and protect the Stokes Bay Road and associated infrastructure.
+The overall objective of this project is to design and construct a cost-effective replacement sea defence for the failed section of seawall.
+Hampshire Highways - £50k GBC Capital Programme - £450k The project forecast outturn cost was re-baselined in December 2022 with Early Contractor Involvement (ECI) support.
+The revised forecast outturn is estimated at £1,233,987, which presented a funding shortfall of - £759,317.
+A bid was submitted for Local Levy to close the £759,317 funding gap and this was successfully secured in October 2023 enabling the project to progress.
+Planning and Marine Management Organisation (MMO) applications submitted July 2023.
+Construction completed in 2024.
+Other Potential Works/Projects 1 1 Gosport property level protection flood risk mitigation schemes - in various Option Development Units sites across GBC Environment Agency / Private / GBC £186,620 PV cash costs including contingency & inflation (£31k appraisal costs including.
 30% risk + £155k design & construction incl.
-60% risk) Potential Funding Sources: FCERM Grant in Aid - potential £126,735 available, subject to securing additional £134,567 elsewhere To be investigated from 2022/23, subject to securing required funding.
-Environment Agency are leading a Hampshire wide property level protection project funded by the RFCC.
-The at risk sites in GBC will be GBC Capital Investment External - at least 15% even if fully grant funded. investigated by the EA for PLP implementation.
+60% risk) Potential Funding Sources: FCERM Grant in Aid - potential £126,735 available, subject to securing additional £134,567 elsewhere Environment Agency are leading a Hampshire wide property level protection project funded by the RFCC.
+The at risk sites in GBC will be investigated by the EA for PLP implementation.